War of the Mantuan Succession: Background

-The Duchy of Mantua had been ruled by the House of Gonzaga since 1308, who also acquired the Duchy of Montferrat in 1574 by marriage.
-Both were part of the Holy Roman Empire and of strategic importance to the area known as Lombardy, dominated by the Spanish-governed Duchy of Milan.
-This allowed the Habsburg rulers of Spain and Austria to threaten France's restive southern provinces of Languedoc and the Dauphiné, as well as protecting the overland supply route known as the Spanish Road.
+Mantua had been ruled since 1308 by the House of Gonzaga, who also acquired Montferrat in 1574 by marriage.
+Both territories were part of the Holy Roman Empire and of strategic importance to the area known as Lombardy, dominated by the Spanish-governed Duchy of Milan.
+This allowed Spain and Austria to threaten France's restive southern provinces of Languedoc and the Dauphiné, as well as protecting the overland supply route known as the Spanish Road.

-Spanish possessions in Lombardy and the Kingdom of Naples were a key source of recruits and supplies for their military, and formed the basis of "Spanish power in Europe throughout the 17th century".
-In recent decades, their position had been strengthened by the acquisition of Finale, and control over the independent Principalities of Piombino and Monaco, as well as fortresses in Modena and Mirandola.
-However, this expansion was viewed with increasing concern by their regional rivals, the Republic of Venice and Pope Urban VIII, ruler of the Papal States.
+Spanish possessions in Italy were a key source of military recruits and supplies throughout the 17th century.
+In recent decades, their position had been strengthened by the acquisition of Finale, and control of Piombino and Monaco, as well as fortresses in Modena and Mirandola.
+However, this expansion caused tensions with their regional rivals, Venice and Pope Urban VIII, ruler of the Papal States.

-In February 1627, Vincenzo II, last Gonzaga male in the direct line, became Duke of Mantua and Montferrat, and conscious of his poor health, tried to resolve the succession internally.
-This was complicated because while both duchies were effectively independent states, they were also part of the Holy Roman Empire, giving the Holy Roman emperor some control over the succession.
+In February 1627, Vincenzo II tried to resolve the succession without involving outside powers.
+This proved impossible, because while both duchies were effectively independent states, their status as part of the Holy Roman Empire gave the Emperor some control over the succession.
 The strongest contender was Charles Gonzaga, Duke of Nevers, cousin of Vincenzo II and a French peer.

-The potential threat to Spanish interests led Córdoba to open discussions with Madrid on how to prevent this.
-Alternatives included Charles Emmanuel I, Duke of Savoy, whose claim extended primarily to Montferrat, and Ferrante II Gonzaga, Duke of Guastalla, another distant Gonzaga cousin and Imperial General Commissar in Italy.
+The potential threat to Spanish interests led Gonzalo de Córdoba to discuss alternative candidates with Madrid.
+These included Charles Emmanuel I, Duke of Savoy, and Ferrante II Gonzaga, who was also Imperial General Commissar in Italy.
 Nevers strengthened his position by having his son Charles marry Vincenzo's niece Maria Gonzaga, heiress of Montferrat on 23 December 1627.
 Vincenzo died three days later, and Nevers arrived in Mantua on 17 January, sending an envoy to Emperor Ferdinand II requesting Imperial recognition.